-4.4.
-Disciplinary procedure
+4.4 Disciplinary procedure

-According to the European Prison Rules (p.
-59), prisoners charged with disciplinary offenses shall: a. be informed promptly, in a language which they understand and in detail, of the nature of the accusations against them; b. have adequate time and facilities for the preparation of their defence; c. be allowed to defend themselves in person or through legal assistance when the interests of justice so require; d. be allowed to request the attendance of witnesses and to examine them or to have them examined on their behalf; and e. have the free assistance of an interpreter if they cannot understand or speak the language used at the hearing.
+A ccording to the European Prison Rules (p.
+59), prisoners charged with disciplinary offences shall: a. be informed promptly, in a language which they understand and in detail, of the nature of the accusations against them; b. have adequate time and facilities for the preparation of their defence; c. be allowed to defend themselves in person or through legal assistance when the interests of justice so require; d. be allowed to request the attendance of witnesses and to examine them or to have them examined on their behalf; and e. have the free assistance of an interpreter if they cannot understand or speak the language used at the hearing.
 In its practice, the CPT amended these guarantees by adding the recommendation that inmates be formally guaranteed the right to be informed in writing of the charges against them, to remain seated during adjudications and have facilities to take notes, and to receive a written copy of the decision on punishment, which shall include an explanation and instruction on remedy.

 The regulations in force in Montenegro do not provide all of these guarantees.
-It has not been prescribed that inmates shall: 1) be notified in writing of the charges against them, 2) have adequate time and facilities to prepare their defence, 3) be allowed to request the attendance of witnesses
+It has not been prescribed that inmates shall: 1) be notified in writing of the charges against them, 2) have